usegalaxy-eu/branding/README.md

 ## Freiburg Galaxy

-- Use this anywhere we're really talking about the Freiburg Galaxy Team
+- Use this anywhere we're really talking about the Freiburg Galaxy Team, e.g. any articles/trainings produced by Freiburg Galaxy Team.
-- Do not use this when referring to the collective team would be better
+- Do not use this when referring to the collective team.
-- E.g. any articles/trainings produced by Freiburg Galaxy Team

 Light Background                                       | Dark Background
 ----------------------------------------               | ----